devsmobi/component-communication/README.md

 npm run build
 ```

-## Progress
+## Releases/Progress
 This is a breakdown of progress from the initial commit to attaining the goal of this tutorial.
-The progress has been tagged and you can switch between the "versions".
+The progress has been tagged and you can switch between the "releases".

  * v1.0.2
     - Implemented Child-Parent communication